robinagandhi/swa/module-1/github-primer.md

 ### Step 2
 Complete the following Github tutorial: [Hello-world tutorial](https://guides.github.com/activities/hello-world/)

-After finising the hello-world tutorial, you will have created a **Remote** repository and will have added a `branch`.
+After finishing the hello-world tutorial, you will have created a **Remote** repository and will have added a `branch`.
 It is `remote` because all your files are on Github and not your `local` computer.
 As a developer, you might ask, "how do I use this to create code if it is just online?"
 It is not convenient to write and test code online, especially when many applications require locally install packages to even work.
 It would be great to use your own **Local** repository.
 We will do just that in the next step.

 [Top](#table-of-contents)